Anime Network: 24/7 linear service

 From June 30, 2004, to January 4, 2008, Anime Network offered a 24/7 channel available to pay television providers.
 The service was only carried by small cable companies.
 On January 4, 2008, Anime Network officially announced that the 24/7 service would cease operations.
 The network will still operate as a VOD provider.

-Video On Demand
+Video on demand

-The Anime Network's content is distributed through video on demand in two formats.
+The Anime Network's content was distributed through video on demand in two formats.

 Sony announced at E3 2010 that the PlayStation Network would begin carrying The Anime Network.

 Anime Network (UK)

 On June 3, 2007, Anime Network was launched in the United Kingdom as a programming block on the Propeller TV satellite channel, produced by A.D.
 Vision.
 It was broadcast as a 2-hour block with 4 different anime series and aired from 8:00pm to 10:00pm, 7 days a week.
 The block was removed from the schedule on January 1, 2008, which was the same day Anime Network discontinued its North American 24/7 linear service to continue to support its VOD service.